UniversalDependencies/UD_Turkish-PUD/README.md

 # Changelog
 * 2021-05-15 v2.8
   * Removed relation subtype det:predet, it is not relevant for Turkish.
+  * VerbForm=Ger changed to VerbForm=Vnoun, which is used in other Turkish treebanks.
 * 2020-02-28
   * Fixed malformed dependency relations including appos, flat, and conj.
   * Fixed issues with regards to items değil and mi.
 They are encoded with the dependency aux.